favdv/PowerQuery/README.md

 ## Functions
  Functions can be used without any user amendments and they should work immediately if used properly.
 To make them recognisable, their extension is *.pq* (Power Queries)

+_**Note:** While it might not be obvious that this is needed in PowerBI desktop, the functions are written in a way so it will also ensure auto-refresh works once published._

 ## Templates
 Patterns typically might require some user updating before they can be used.
 To make them recognisable, their extension is *.pt* (PQ Templates)